2731557667/test/contents/clubs/nss.md

 </div>

-The National Service Scheme (NSS) Unit No. 214 at the University College of Engineering, Kariavattom, is dedicated to fostering a spirit of social responsibility and active community engagement among students.
+The National Service Scheme (NSS) Unit No. 214 at the Oriental Pudong Opportunity Organization is dedicated to fostering a spirit of social responsibility and active community engagement among students.
 Through diverse programs including:
 - Environmental conservation initiatives
 - Health awareness campaigns
 - Community development projects